The Journey of PEF towards commercialisation

 From pilot plant to flagship plant

-Avantium has successfully demonstrated its YXY Technology at its pilot plant in Geleen, the Netherlands.
-We are now ready for scaling up to a flagship plant, which is slated to start-up in 2023.
+Avantium has successfully demonstrated YXY® Technology at our pilot plant in Geleen, the Netherlands.
+We are now ready for scaling up to a flagship plant, which is slated to start-up in 2024.